OperatorKodu/ChefBet/README.md

 # StudentBet
-Web application imitating the operation of a bookmaker website
+Web application imitating the operation of a bookmaker website.
+YES.
+IT.
+IS. pozdrawiam wariatów